Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Discussion

 \subsection{Comparison to observations of $z\sim0$ spirals}

-Our results suggest that cooling from the hot CGM is likely to occur in a disc that is extended and tilted with respect to the existing ISM.
-Observations of \hi\ warps created via this scenario should thus trace the magnitude and orientation of the hot CGM angular momentum, and also the hot CGM metallicity.
-Such accretion at galaxy outskirts further requires radial inflows within the disc so the accreted gas reaches inner disc regions where star formation occurs.
-In this subsection, we compare these predictions with available observational constraints.
+Our results suggest that cooling from the hot CGM is likely to occur in an \hi\ disc that is extended and tilted with respect to the existing ISM, which traces the magnitude and orientation of the hot CGM angular momentum.
+In this subsection, we compare this prediction with available observational constraints.

-The predicted sizes of the extended \hi\ discs in the model are $\gtrsim1-2~\Rcircmean\approx0.1\,\rvir$ (Fig.~\ref{fig:R_hist}), or roughly a factor of $\approx2$ larger than the stellar disc, due to the higher spin of the hot gas relative to that of the disc.
-This ratio is consistent with the relative extent of \hi\ and stars observed in nearby spirals \citep[e.g.,][]{Broeils97,leeWALLABYPilotSurvey2025}, thus supporting the model.
-Crucially, \hi\ gas is not required at larger distances, since the accreting gas cools only when reaching the circularization radius (Figs.~\ref{fig:aitoff_30}--\ref{fig:R_hist}), consistent with a lack of \hi\ in the inner CGM of nearby spirals \citep{healyPossibleOriginsAnomalous2024, deblokMHONGOOSEMeerKATNearby2024, wangFEASTSCombinedInterferometry2024, linFEASTSCombinedInterferometry2025, Veronese25, Marasco25}.
+The predicted sizes of the extended \hi\ discs in the model are $\approx\Rcircmean$ (Fig.~\ref{fig:R_hist}), which is expected to be somewhat larger than the stellar disc due to the higher spin of the hot gas.
+This ratio is consistent with the relative extent of \hi\ and stars observed in nearby spirals \citep[e.g.,][]{Broeils97, wangObservationalTheoreticalView2014, wangFEASTSRadialDistribution2025, leeWALLABYPilotSurvey2025}, thus supporting the model.
 A similar argument on the size of accreted discs was made by \cite{Stewart13} and \cite{stewartHighAngularMomentum2017a}, who posited that large cool discs at $z>1$ are a result of the high spin of the cold flows that feed them.
 Our results thus demonstrate how the \citeauthor{Stewart13} argument applies at $z\sim0$ when the hot accretion mode dominates, an epoch which is also more accessible to \hi\ observations.
+Crucially, in the hot mode, \hi\ gas is not required at larger distances, since accreting gas cool only when reaching the circularisation radius (Fig.~\ref{fig:R_hist}).
+This is consistent with observations that find a lack of \hi\ in the inner CGM of nearby spirals \citep{healyPossibleOriginsAnomalous2024, deblokMHONGOOSEMeerKATNearby2024, wangFEASTSCombinedInterferometry2024, linFEASTSCombinedInterferometry2025, Veronese25, Marasco25}.